-These Vegetarian Quesadillas are ready in less than 30 minutes and made in one pan.
+These Vegetarian Quesadillas are ready in less than 30 minutes and made in one pan for easy clean up .
 Yes, this black bean and avocado veggie quesadilla recipe really is as quick and easy as it sounds.

 - First, you will need to prepare the sweet potato.
 Personally, to keep things quick, I like to cook mine in the microwave.
 Alternatively, you can bake the sweet potato, but you will need to set aside an additional 35-45 minutes for it to bake fully in the oven.
 If going the microwave route, poke numerous holes in the sweet potato using a fork.
 Next, drizzle with olive oil, salt and pepper and wrap in paper towels.
 Finally, microwave on high for 8 minutes or until sweet potato is squishy and very tender.
 While the sweet potato is in the microwave, get the filling mix going.

 - Cook in a large pan with olive oil until tender, about 5 minutes.
 Then add the drained beans, corn, and seasoning and cook for an additional 2 minutes until everything is warmed.
 Remove filling mix from pan and place in a large bowl.
 Now it is time to construct the black bean and sweet potato quesadillas.

 - Next, take a few large spoonfuls of sweet potato and spread it on the opposite side as the butter.
 Then add half of one of the avocados on top of the sweet potato (I like to mash mine).